HL7/cql-ig/input/pages/using-cql.md

 system version available on the server.

 ### Value Sets
+{: #value-sets-notes}
+##### Note: Value set spelling and case usage.

+        "Value set", with two words, regardless of case, is the human-readable spelling.
+        "ValueSet", with one word and in PascalCase, is the FHIR Type.
+        "valueset", with one word and all lower case, is the proper spelling for use within cql statements and expressions, except when used within a URL.

 {: #value-sets}

-Conformance Requirement 2.7 describes how to specify a valueset within a CQL library.
+Conformance Requirement 2.7 describes how to specify a value set within a CQL library.

 **Conformance Requirement 2.7 (Value Set Specification):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-2-7)
 {: #conformance-requirement-2-7}